Midtown Atlanta: Parks and recreation

 Midtown's focal point is the expansive greenspace of Piedmont Park, which underwent a major expansion in 2011.
-The park is surrounded by the Midtown business district to its west, Ansley Park to its northwest, the BeltLine, Morningside, and Virginia Highland to its east, and the Midtown Historic District to its south.
+The park is surrounded by the Midtown business district to its west, Ansley Park to its northwest, the Beltline, Morningside, and Virginia Highland to its east, and the Midtown Historic District to its south.
 The Atlanta Botanical Garden adjoins the Park.

-The BeltLine is a 22 mi trail circling the older neighborhoods of central Atlanta which will be developed in stages.
-The BeltLine Eastside Trail connects Piedmont Park (at the intersection of 10th and Monroe) to the Inman Park MARTA station at DeKalb Avenue.
-The "Art on the BeltLine" project has resulted in the installation of several contemporary art pieces on the trail.
+The Beltline is a 22 mi trail circling the older neighborhoods of central Atlanta which will be developed in stages.
+The Beltline Eastside Trail connects Piedmont Park (at the intersection of 10th and Monroe) to the Inman Park MARTA station at DeKalb Avenue.
+The project has resulted in the installation of several contemporary art pieces on the trail.